KA‘I Programs (Kūkulu Alaka‘i ‘Iolani)

 Summer KA‘I Program

-To increase early childhood learning opportunities for children in Pālolo Valley by providing a free early childhood summer program to better prepare them for kindergarten.
+- To drastically increase access to early childhood learning opportunities for children living in the Pālolo Valley public housing by providing a free, high quality early childhood summer program and bridging families to preschool programs during the school year.

-To build a cohesive network of educators and community partners dedicated to supporting these students from preschool through postsecondary education to employment.
+- To improve life outcomes for economically-disadvantaged, first generation college students by building a cohesive network of educators and community partners dedicated to supporting them in postsecondary education and employment.

 MEET OUR STUDENTS